Gaucho-Racing/Firmware/README.md

-# Gaucho Racing Firmware Suite - Season 26
+# Firmware Suite - GR26

 An implementation of all GR26 low voltage firmware in mega-repo format.
 This repository contains firmware for three embedded systems that work together to control the Gaucho Racing electric vehicle.